EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 The word "encryption" without qualification always refers to authenticated encryption, in practice implemented with an Authenticated Encryption with Additional Data (AEAD) algorithm, see {{RFC5116}}.

 This document uses the Concise Data Definition Language (CDDL) {{I-D.ietf-cbor-cddl}} to express CBOR data structures {{I-D.ietf-cbor-7049bis}}.
-We use the CDDL unwrap operator "~" also for unwrapping byte strings, i.e. it is used as the opposite of "bstr .cbor" that wraps a data item in a bstr, i.e. ~ bstr .cbor T = T.
+The use of the CDDL unwrap operator "~" is extended to unwrapping of byte strings.
+It is the opposite of "bstr .cbor" that wraps a data item in a bstr, i.e. ~ bstr .cbor T = T.

 # Background {#background}